Efficient Human-in-the-Loop Active Learning: A Novel Framework for Data Labeling in AI Systems: Methodology

-Firstly, it is equivalent to the negative log-likelihood function.
-Secondly, it provides a more reasonable connection between different questions and the probabilities of classes than other loss functions.
-In detail, if we inquire ``are all of $x_{i_1},\dots,x_{i_m}$ from class $c$?" and the answer is yes, then the loss will be
+The cross-entropy loss across different questions is a natural choice, as it establishes a more coherent relationship between the various questions and class probabilities compared to alternative loss functions.
+Specifically, if we inquire ``are all of $x_{i_1},\dots,x_{i_m}$ from class $c$?" and the answer is ``Yes'', then the loss for that realization and answer is